-Mental health is another thing to consider when you’re always feeling tired.
+Mental health is another pillar to consider when you constantly feel tired.
 Anxiety and stress are two common, yet often overlooked causes of fatigue.
-This is in part because stress elevates a person’s cortisol levels, which in turn can disrupt a person’s ability to maintain high sleep quality.
+This is in part because stress may elevate cortisol levels, which in turn can disrupt a person’s ability to achieve good sleep quality.

-Studies show that reducing cortisol levels and stabilizing the hypothalamic-pituitary-adrenal (HPA) axis can greatly improve sleep disturbances and improve sleep quality.
-The HPA is the body’s system for regulation, helping keep a person safe in response to constantly changing environments.
-This is why it can send the brain into flight-or-fight mode, causing stress and anxiety.
+Studies show that reducing cortisol levels and balancing the hypothalamic-pituitary-adrenal (HPA) axis can greatly improve sleep disturbances and overall sleep quality.
+The HPA axis is the body’s system for regulation, helping an individual to stay safe in response to constantly changing environments.
+This mechanism plays an important role in activating the body’s sympathetic nervous system (flight-or-fight mode), potentially causing further stress.

-Taking care of your mental health can help keep the HPA in check and regulate cortisol levels to prevent them from disturbing your sleep.
-Regular stress management practices like meditation, yoga, creative expression, and physical activity are all ways in which a person can improve their well-being, calm the nervous system, and get back to better sleep.
+Taking care of your mental health can help the HPA axis to stay in balance and regulate cortisol levels so that your sleep quality won’t suffer the consequences.
+Regular stress management practices such as meditation, yoga, creative expression, and physical activity have all been found to help improve sleep and overall well-being, and balance the nervous system.

 So, Why Am I Always Tired?